tasket/wyng-backup/README.md

 Parameters:

-`--local` is required and takes the source volume group and pool as `vgname/poolname`.
+`--local` takes the source volume group and pool as `vgname/poolname`.
 These LVM objects don't have to exist before using `arch-init` but they will have to be there before using `send`.

-`--dest` is required and describes the location where backups will be sent.
+`--dest` describes the location where backups will be sent.
 It accepts one of the following forms, always ending in a mountpoint path:

+Note: --local and --dest are required if not using --from.

+`--from` accepts a URL like `--dest`, but retrieves the configuration from an existing archive.
+This imports the archive's configuration and can permanently save it as the local configuration.
+Note: You can override the archive's LVM settings by specifying `--local`.

 | _URL Form_ | _Destination Type_
 |----------|-----------------